A Guide to Measuring the Effectiveness of Business Processes

 Using the Results to Drive Business Decisions:

 This involves using results to make informed decisions about process improvements, resource allocation, and other business-critical decisions.
-It’s important to use the results in a strategic and meaningful way, taking into account the goals and objectives that have been set for the measurement efforts.
+It’s essential to use the results in a strategic and meaningful way, taking into account the goals and objectives set for the measurement efforts.

 Continuously Improving Business Processes